Election 2020: National leader Judith Collins' electric car policy - no fringe benefit tax, can use bus lanes

 A year-long trial later found the scheme didn't encourage people to buy electric cars with owners instead citing environmental concerns, lower running costs and the perception of being an early adopter as being stronger motivators.

-This time around National would introduce a new licence plate so electric cars could use the lanes and implement the plan immediately on State Highways and work with councils to roll it out in cities.
+This time around National would introduce a new licence plate so electric and hybrid cars could use the lanes and implement the plan immediately on State Highways (the Northern Busway would be exempt, given it is a rapid transit route) and work with councils to roll it out in cities.

-"Our ambitious and comprehensive plan will encourage the purchase of EVs, create a thriving second-hand EV market, support sustainable transport infrastructure, and lower carbon emissions," said National leader Judith Collins, making the announcement at a Takapuna electric vehicle dealer, Auckland City Electric Vehicles.
+"Our ambitious and comprehensive plan will encourage the purchase of EVs, create a thriving second-hand EV market, support sustainable transport infrastructure, and lower carbon emissions," said National leader Judith Collins, who revealed she was in the process of having an EV charger installed at home, and would soon buy.

-"This ambitious plan will make EVs cheaper and easier to own without unfairly taxing Kiwis."

-• Aim to have a third of the government light vehicle fleet electric by 2023.
+The "electric vehicles plan" aims to have a third of the government light vehicle fleet electric by 2023.

-• Exempt EVs from fringe benefit tax (a sort of tax that can apply to benefits provided to employees other than their salary or wages, such as motor vehicles available for private use) until 2025, and extend road user charge exemptions until at least 2023.
+It would also exempt EVs from fringe benefit tax (a sort of tax that can apply to benefits provided to employees other than their salary or wages, such as motor vehicles available for private use) until 2025, and extend road user charge exemptions until at least 2023.

 The estimated cost is $93m over four years, including $55m in lower revenue from exempting EVs from fringe benefit tax, and $38m to electrify the government fleet.